Special valuation provisions: valuation of supplies expressed in foreign currencies - Paragraph 11, Schedule 6, VATA 1994

 - The UK market-selling rate at the time of supply/acquisition.
 This can be obtained from national newspapers.

 - The European Central Bank rate published at the time the tax is chargeable (with effect from 1 Jan 2013).
 If this option is exercised HMRC must be notified.

-- A rate agreed between the trader and the VAT Office which must be:
+- A rate agreed between the trader and HMRC which must be: